derek-knox/Notes/Chemistry and Biology Basics.md

     - *proton* - positive electrically charged particle
     - *neutron* - neutral electrically charged particle
     - *electron* - negative electrically charged particle
-  - atoms with the same amount of protons and electrons are of a particular type
+  - atoms with a distinct proton count are of a particular type
+    - *neutral* - a particular atom type of equal proton and electron count (normal)
+    - *isotope* - a particular atom type where neutron count varies (version)
+    - *ion* - a particular atom type where electron count varies (version)
   - anatomy
     - *nucleus* - proton and neutron cluster
     - *shell* - electron orbit of nucleus
+      - *valence shell* - outermost electron shell
 - *element* - substance composed of a particular type of atom
-- *isotope* - a particular atom type where neutron count varies (version)
+- *molecule* - composition of two or more atoms (not necessarily different atom types)
-- *compound* - substance bonded by two or more different elements
+- *compound* - composition of two or more elements (two distinct element types)
+- bonds
+  - ionic - bonds between metals and non-metals (tranferred electrons)
+  - covalent - bonds between non-metals (shared electrons)
+- *periodic table of elements*
+  - the atomic number of each element defines its atom's proton/electron count
+  - row - each of seven rows defines the electron shell count for each element in the row where the amount of elements in each row signifies each shell's maximum electron capacity
+  - column - grouping/family of elements sharing similar physical or chemical characteristics of the valance shell